-Yvonne Matthews is a holistic nutritionist with a degree from Bauman College.
-She believes that what we consume is a reflection of how we live our life and directly affects our mind, body and soul.
-Her mission is to share that knowledge in a simple and fun way to give you the tools you need to feel your best and enjoy life.
+Hi there!
+I'm Yvonne Matthews, holistic nutritionist and herbalist.
+I believe that what we consume is a reflection of how we live our life.
+It directly affects our mind, body and soul.
+My desire is to share this knowledge in a simple and fun way so you can feel your best and enjoy life!

 My journey to health and wellness started before I even knew it.
-I grew up with a very nurturing mom who was a high school health teacher and tennis coach.
+I grew up with a very nurturing mom who was a high school health teacher, sports medicine expert, long distance running & tennis coach.
 We lived in the desert mountains above the Coachella Valley, in Southern California.
-As a young child, I remember going on long hikes with my mom and our dogs and learning about different plants and herbs that grew native to the desert we lived in.
+As a young child, I remember going on long hikes with my mom and our dogs and learning about different plants and herbs that were native to our local desert.
 We would gather a few and take them home and drink some as tea and add others to the food we ate.
 It was a wonderful way to grow up and at the time I didn’t even realize it!

 My next realization came when I was an adult.
-I made a conscious decision to stop taking birth control after being on it for over 12 years.
+I made a conscious decision to stop taking birth control after 12 years of use.
 As a result, horrible acne started appearing on my face at the age of 28.
 I wasn’t in my teens anymore, why was I having such horrible acne?
 I went to some of the best estheticians in Los Angeles, I worked out most days of the week, I took all the supplements I thought I should, I ate a pretty clean and healthy diet, I even did juice cleanses!
 So what was going wrong?
 I also went to see a naturopath doctor, got some blood work and did a serious elimination diet.
 The acne got a little better but still nothing was completely clearing up my face.

 For me it was years of damage I had done to my body.
 It was the hard workouts that started when I was young.
 I became a serious athlete from early on, having two very athletically talented parents, and despite my 5 foot 2 stature, I choose volleyball.
 I played year round, non-stop from 10 years old through college.
 I loved it but I wasn’t eating properly to keep up with all the inflammation I was creating in my body.
-I was also serious about my education and ended up top of my high school class.
+I experimented with various diets, as females do.
+I even went vegetarian for a few years in high school, which helped me learn to love and eat more vegatables still part of my daily life, but was jut not the right move for my body and needs.
+Additionally, I was serious about my education and ended up top of my high school class.

 Two other significant things happened when I was in high school.
 One, I went on birth control because my PMS and cramps got so bad I would miss days of school lying in bed with pain.
 The birth control seemed to help.
 Then, I had such bad acid reflux I was given Prilosec.
 When that pain didn’t subside with medication the doctors thought I had an ulcer – at age 16.
 I went in for so many tests and x-rays, and finally they discovered I had a hiatal hernia.
 This is where your stomach pushes into the chest and up through the diaphragm.
 I was told no more hard workouts and to get rest, and that someday I would most likely need surgery to correct this.

 I was born in Palm Springs, California.
 Yup.
 People are from there.
 Ha!
 After high school I left “the desert” to attend Georgetown University in Washington DC.
 I graduated there with a B.S., double major in mathematics and studio art, a minor in economics and a concentration in photography.
 So, obviously, I always knew what I wanted to “be” when I grew up!
 (Yeah, right.)
 After graduation, I moved to back to Cali for art school to become a graphic designer.
-I loved it and still do some design work now and then.
-But after doing that for a decade, I decided to go to nutrition school at the Bauman College.
-And here I am today.
-A happy and healthy holistic nutritionist in Denver, Colorado with my dear husband and two silly mutts.
+After designing in Los Angeles for over a decade, I moved to Colorado and decided to change directions and go to nutrition school at the Bauman College in Boulder.
+Currently I am participating in Rosemary Gladstar's Sage Mountain herbal school to be an official herbalist.
+It was a bit of a winding, interesting road - but here I am today, one happy holistic nutritionist and herbalist in Denver, Colorado.